 Our hospital is prepared to provide emergency care and overnight support for critical patients.
-Our team also includes a board-certified criticalist, who is a specialist who has completed a series of advanced training, education, and test requirements on treating life-threatening conditions or injuries.
+Our team also includes three board-certified criticalists, who is a specialist who has completed a series of advanced training, education, and test requirements on treating life-threatening conditions or injuries.

 Staff members trained and experienced in the safe, effective use of anesthetics utilize the most advanced technology to provide low-stress pain management when needed, even for older or higher risk pets.